The best restaurants in Nashville

 Why go: James Beard Award-winning chef, Gerard Craft, developed a menu of solidly delicious Italian dishes, with fresh inspiration.
 Watch the cooks stretch that pizza dough right in front of you while you sip an aperol spritz.
 Or feast on the refreshing citrus salad while looking at the view of the city.
 Either way, don't forget dessert.

 What is it: Venture to Butcher & Bee and you'll find something of a rare restaurant.
 Why?
 Because it's just as good for a date as a group.
 Think: Mediterranean-inspired dishes in a hip East Nashville hideaway, with an open kitchen.

 Why go: For many, shareable plates are passé, but Butcher & Bee makes them modern again, with rich seasonings and fresh, seasonal ingredients, such as roasted radishes or carrots.
 The whipped feta is a neighborhood obsession.

-What is it: Open from early morning to late night, Pinewood is hard to describe.
+What is it: Open from early morning to late night, Pinewood is a venue that's almost beyond description.
 There's a coffee shop and a bar, a bowling alley, an outdoor pool, a co-working area, and, oh yeah, a restaurant.
 You could spend an entire day here if you wanted.

 Why go: It sounds like a hodgepodge of things that don't go together, but instead Pinewood is the go-to for locals and visitors alike, somewhere with delicious cocktails and a menu that satisfies but doesn't overwhelm.
-Don't skip the fried broccoli.
+Oh, and trust us: don't skip the fried broccoli.